-The schools send out this data and results are returned to the District Office where data is analyzed.
+The schools send out this data and results are returned to the Central Office where data is analyzed.
 It is shared with parents and families at open parent meetings at the beginning of the school year, and parental and family feedback and/or suggestions for revisions are always solicited and are vital for the operation of the district's Title I program.

 6. Rock Hill Schools will take the following actions to involve parents and families in the process of school review and improvement under section 1116 of the ESEA by notifying parents and the community of the district's and schools' adequate yearly progress as it relates to accountability.
 These notifications will be shared through Schoolwide Planning Team and School Improvement Council meetings, sent via web site postings and published in the newspapers and in the school newsletters and report cards.
 Schools provide meetings and offer conferences for all grade levels to explain test scores and share data.
 If the district should have schools in improvement status, this will be published as well by the same means, and a meeting will be held for further explanations and for soliciting input and recommendations from parents and families for improving.
 Parents and families will be notified by school newsletters of each school's status, and messages will be sent to each child's home via the district's telephone service.
 In addition, parents and families are encouraged to become active participants in their child's education through such efforts to include volunteering in schoolwide activities such as Family Literacy and Math Nights or similar morning workshops.
-For those parents or family members unable to attend nighttime events, parents or family members may consider assisting with Book Fairs, participating in mentoring programs, attending PTO meetings and events, attending SIC council meetings, attending Title I meetings and events, communicate with their child's teacher on a regular basis via weekly folders, phone calls, e-mails, or conferences to discuss their child's academic progress as needed, and participate in surveys which ask for feedback on how the school can best meet the needs of their child.
-Providing communication multiple ways to parents and families (digital, printed, and personal) is beneficial in improving communication.